alandefreitas/futures/docs/motivation.md

     B.wait();
     ```

+#### Exceptions

-If the antecedent future throws an exception, some models besides [C++ Extensions for Concurrency], such as
+If the antecedent future throws an exception, attempting to retrieve the result usually rethrows the error.
+Some models besides [C++ Extensions for Concurrency], such as [Continuable](https://github.com/Naios/continuable),
-[Continuable](https://github.com/Naios/continuable), allow the continuation to also catch this error:
+allow the continuation to also catch this error:

 === "Catching errors"